Back to basics – What is Cloud?

 Serverless Microsoft 365 starts at £16 per user pcm and includes £9.40 Office 365 license that you likely already pay for.
-They also throw in Windows 10 for those machines that you didn’t get round to upgrading for free.
+They also throw in Windows 10 for those machines that you didn’t get around to upgrading for free.
 AND you get access to Microsoft Mobile Device Management platform, Security and Compliance Centre EMS and InTune.

 Migration costs are approximately the same or less than the traditional tin box server approach.